ReactRana/Multiple-Text-Typing/README.md

 # Multiple-Text-Typing
-Multiple text typing project with the help of javascript
+Multiple text typing  Animation project with the help of HTML And CSS

 You you helpful this project